-Our Hotline assessed and took action on over 150,000 webpages containing images or videos of child sexual abuse – each page could contain hundreds or thousands of images and videos.
+Our Hotline assessed and took action on over 250,000 webpages in 2021 containing images or videos of child sexual abuse – each page could contain hundreds or thousands of images and videos.
 The majority of those reports were found by proactive searching by our analysts.

 One of the essential tech tools helping our analysts find these webpages is the IWF Crawler.
 Utilising our child sexual abuse imagery Hash Database, the IWF Crawler finds images matching the digital fingerprints (or hashes) of images our analysts have already assessed and categorised as criminal.
 By comparing each image our crawler finds to the hashes of known child sexual abuse material, it means we can find duplicate child sexual abuse images hidden across the internet and eliminate them.